devplayer0/fyp/report.md

 Figure \ref{fig:bucket_grading_sketch} illustrates roughly how bucket grading might work.
-The X-axis represents any cycle count measured from a submission, with the Y-axis showing the associated grade.
-The vertical lines represent a "buckets", with a distinct cycle-grade curve for each.
+The X-axis represents any cycle count measured from a submission, with the Y-axis showing the associated grade value.
+The vertical lines represent the "buckets", with a distinct cycle-grade curve for each.
 The beginning and end of each bucket could be defined based on experimentally measured cycle counts for different classes of performance.
-Anything left of the leftmost line (the lowest possible cycle counts) would result in a performance grade of 100%.
+Anything left of the leftmost line, the lowest possible cycle counts, would result in a performance grade of 100%.
 Anything to right of the line function for the rightmost bucket would give 0%.